Roper Lake State Park

 Having Fun at Roper Lake With Their Own Kayaks

 Your Own Watercraft - Smaller boats, people-powered or with electric motors allowed.
 No craft powered by gasoline motors.
-Roper lake is relatively small, with 30 surface acres.4 Drought conditions hamper the extent to where boats can navigate.
+Roper lake is relatively small, with 30 surface acres.4 Drought conditions hamper where boats can navigate.

-Roper Lake Boat Rental - At times Kayak rental was available at Roper Lake State Park.
+Roper Lake Boat Rental - Kayak rental was available at Roper Lake State Park.
 That's currently suspended.
-For information regarding whenever/if a possible program return, call 928-428-6760.4
+For information on whenever/if a possible program return, call 928-428-6760.4

 Take a Hike!

 The amount of hiking at Roper Lake State Park suits us fine!
-When we're there for a relaxed outing.
+We're usually there for the prime purpose of a relaxed outing.